64bitpandas/UnityInputManager/Assets/CustomInputManager/Docs/0 Setup/GettingStarted.md

 You can download the latest release [here](https://github.com/dbqeo/UnityInputManager/releases).
 Open the Unity package in your project, and follow the instructions in the popup dialog box to import the code in.

+**Important Note:** The Unity Package includes XInputDotNet by default.
+If you are already using XInputDotNet in your project, uncheck the directory in the import screen.

 ### Step Two: Configuration

 Upon import, a folder named 'CustomInputManager' will be created.
 In order to add the Input Manager to your scene, add 'Scenes/InputManager.cs' into any object that will not be cloned or destroyed.